Kyassin20/Kyassin20/README.md

 - 👋 Hi, I’m @Kyassin20
-- 👀 I’m interested in learn Spanish language
+- 👀 I’m interested to learn Spanish language
 - 🌱 I’m currently learning is Arabic
-- 💞️ I’m looking to collaborate on your program
-- 📫 How to reach me ...

 <!---
 Kyassin20/Kyassin20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.